akeneo/pim-helpcenter/content/updates/04-2020/3-connection-dashboard-updates.md

 ![Sources connection charts](../img/number-of-products-created-updated.png)

 ## Track your destination connections
-You can now track the number of products that were sent to your destinations in the Connection dashboard.
+You can now easily track the number of products that were sent to your destinations in the Connection dashboard.
 You can consult this metric for each of the last 7 days.
 We also compute the sum of the last 7 days.

 ![Destination connection charts](../img/number-of-products-sent.png)